MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/tutorial-working-with-images-in-excel.md

 In this example, we use the [CreateFirstApp.zip](https://pwrappssamples.blob.core.windows.net/samples/CreateFirstApp.zip) that contains some .jpeg files.

 > [!NOTE]
 > When displaying images from an Excel file, the path to these images must use forward slashes.
-When PowerApps saves images to an Excel table (as with the previous steps), the path uses backslashes.
+When Power Apps saves images to an Excel table (as with the previous steps), the path uses backslashes.
 So, you can also use the **SavePen_images** from the previous example.
 If you do, change the paths in the Excel table to use forward slashes instead of backslashes.
 Otherwise, the images will not display.

 1. Download [CreateFirstApp.zip](https://pwrappssamples.blob.core.windows.net/samples/CreateFirstApp.zip), and extract the **Assets** folder to your cloud storage account.
 2. In an Excel spreadsheet, create a table that looks similar to the following: